FrontendMasters/react-enlightenment/what-is-react.md

 [source code](https://jsfiddle.net/s2pxp36L/#tabs=html,result)

-When a browser parses this tree of elements it will produce a UI containing a textual list of items that can be selected.
+When a browser parses the above tree of elements it will produce a UI containing a textual list of items that can be selected.
 Click on the "Result" tab in the above JSFiddle, to see what the browser produces.

-The browser, the DOM, and the shadow DOM are working together behind the scenes to turn the `<select>` HTML into a UI component.
+The browser, [the DOM](http://domenlightenment.com/), and the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) are working together behind the scenes to turn the `<select>` HTML into a UI component.
 Note that the `<select>` component allows the user to make a selection thus storing the state of that selection (i.e. click on "Volvo", and you have selected it instead of "Mercedes").

 Using React we can essentially do the same exact thing but instead of using HTML elements directly we use React nodes and the virtual DOM that in turn will create real HTML elements in an HTML page (i.e. the DOM).

+Let's now create our own drop-down UI component using React.

-##### Defining a component
+##### Defining a React component

 Below I am creating a `<MySelect>` React component by invoking the `React.createClass` function in order to create a `MySelect` component class.